Grandmother attacked, robbed inside Bronx building

 HUNTS POINT, Bronx (WABC) --Police are searching for the men who attacked and robbed a grandmother in the Bronx.

-The NYPD released video of the incident, which happened on April 29th in the lobby of a building on Leggett Avenue in Hunts Point.
+The incident happened on April 29th in the lobby of a building on Leggett Avenue in Hunts Point.

 Two men followed the 63-year-old into the building before attacking her, tackling her to the ground and putting her into a headlock.